 - Jimi Hendrix

 Many pianists start their training as a solo player, and so did Jialiang.
 It's true that it's through the solo piano repertoire that pianists establish a solid technical foundation and develop their musicality.
-Pianists acquaint themselves with different musical styles through the vast body of solo repertoire.
-BUT, sometimes it gets a little lonely in the practice room hour after hour, day after day, month after month.
-Jialiang had the opportunity to discover the joy and excitement in jamming with other musicians during her undergraduate studies at the University of Toronto.
-Ever since, she has loved chamber music and piano-vocal collaboration.
+It is also through the vast body of solo repertoire that pianists acquaint themselves with different musical styles.
+However, sometimes it gets a little lonely to spent hours and hours in the practice room by oneself.
+Jialiang has had the opportunity to discover the joy and excitement of jamming with other musicians during her undergraduate studies at the University of Toronto.
+Ever since, she has loved chamber music and vocal collaboration.

-Since then, the Bedford Trio has performed at various venues in Onatrio and Québec.
-Most recently in August 2018, they participated in the Career Development Residency at Ottawa Chamberfest.
-One can hear the Trio on CBC Radio One in a feature with composer Rob Kapilow (“What Makes It Great”), performing excerpts from his latest composition-in-progress based on Louise Bourgeois’ “Maman” sculpture at the National Gallery of Canada.
+In August 2018, they participated in the Career Development Residency at Ottawa Chamberfest.
+You can hear the trio on CBC Radio One in a feature with composer Rob Kapilow (“What Makes It Great”), performing excerpts from Mr. Kapilow's latest composition-in-progress based on Louise Bourgeois’ “Maman” sculpture at the National Gallery of Canada.